AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Import images/Import custom images.md

 Before you manually import custom images, make sure that the following requirements are met:

--   You fully understand the limits and requirements related to images.
-For more information, see [Instructions for importing images](/intl.en-US/Images/Custom image/Import images/Instructions for importing images.md), [Customize Linux images](/intl.en-US/Images/Custom image/Import images/Customize Linux images.md), and [Convert the image file format](/intl.en-US/Images/Custom image/Import images/Convert the image file format.md).
+-   You fully understand the limitations and requirements related to images.
+For more information, see [Instructions for importing images](/intl.en-US/Images/Custom image/Import images/Instructions for importing images.md), [Customize Linux images](/intl.en-US/Images/Custom image/Import images/Customize Linux images.md) and [Convert the image file format](/intl.en-US/Images/Custom image/Import images/Convert the image file format.md).
--   OSS is activated.
+-   Object Storage Service \(OSS\) is activated.
 For more information, see [Activate OSS](/intl.en-US/Quick Start/Sign up for OSS.md).
--   If you are using a RAM user, use your Alibaba Cloud account to grant permissions to the RAM user by attaching the [AliyunECSImageImportDefaultRole](https://ram.console.aliyun.com/#/role/detail/AliyunECSImageImportDefaultRole/info) policy to the user.
+-   If you are using a RAM user, the [AliyunECSImageImportDefaultRole](https://ram.console.aliyun.com/#/role/detail/AliyunECSImageImportDefaultRole/info) policy is attached to the RAM user by your Alibaba Cloud account.

 The following table lists the scenarios in which you can import custom images.